snatev/mc-plugins/README.md

 ## 📂 Available Plugins

-- **EntityCleaner** Automatically removes dropped items after a configurable time to keep your worlds clean.
+- **EntityCleaner**: Automatically removes dropped items after a configurable time to keep your worlds clean.
 - **XPOptimizer**: Optimizes XP orbs by merging them to reduce lag in high-yield XP areas like farms.
+- **OneSleep**: Allows one player to skip the night in multiplayer servers, with configurable phantom reset options.
+- **EndermanGuard**: Prevents Endermen from teleporting to restricted blocks or in disallowed worlds, addressing a known bug.

 ---